-Maelstrom – 15 West 2nd Ave location (Ancient Fire)
+Maelstrom – 15 West 2nd Ave location in Vancouver BC (Ancient Fire)

 7pm-9pm pencak siat (Annie, Ancient Fire)

 7:30pm-9pm kali (Jesse, Ancient Fire)